Exposing the Biggest Sports Scandals in History

 Theoretically speaking, fairness is a fundamental principle of all amateur and professional sports.
 We’ve also seen ample examples of tremendous sportsmanship throughout the years, from Andrew Flintoff consoling a crestfallen Brett Lee after England’s historic Ashes win at Edgbaston in 2005 to Jack Nicklaus conceding a tie to rival Tony Jacklin in the iconic 1969 Ryder Cup.

 As any fan of online sports betting will tell you, however, various disciplines have been tarnished by examples of cheating and rule breaking.
-Some of these have occured at the highest level too.
-In this post, we’ll address the biggest sports scandals in history, while appraising their legacy and how they’re viewed today!
+Some of these have occurred at the highest level too.
+In this post, we’ll address the biggest sports scandals in history, while appraising their legacy and how they’re viewed today.

 Infamous Sports Scandals Through History